The Reading School

 Title: Across reading and writing in the virtually temporal

-In order to explore the Arab language, in the physical space as well as in the digital, The Reading School went on a research trip to Sharjah.
-Our intentions were to investigate the digitisation process of the Arabic languages, comparing it to the process for the Latin languages with a holistic approach.
-This holistic documentation included images and objects such as mosaic scripts, handwritten notes and pictorial signs.
-To carry out the research we will forth-coming work on a prospective cross-culture carrier.
+In order to explore different languages, in the physical space as well as in the digital, The Reading School went initially on a research trip to Sharjah and Chicago.
+Our intentions were to investigate the digitisation process of several languages.
+This documentation included images and objects such as mosaic scripts, handwritten notes, and pictorial signs.

 Title: The reader, the writer and the robot

 Location: Bibliothek Andreas Züst (CH)